 - The property is vacant

 You can tell whether you have an actual reading, are getting estimated readings, or have zero usage by checking the usage history chart on your paper bill or logging into your MyPhillyWaterBill account.
-See a sample bill showing an estimated reading in the PWD Customer Guide.
-(An estimated reading will show a light blue bar for that billing cycle.
-When you have a zero-use bill, there will be no bars on your usage chart.)

 If you have an estimated or zero reading, it’s important to call (215) 685-6300 and request a meter appointment immediately.